-Free Shipping on orders $50 or more!
-Use code SHIPFREE50 at checkout.
-(US orders only, does not combine)
+Free Shipping on orders over $50.
+Use code SHIPFREE50 at checkout (does not combine with other discounts).

 Country